AndrewDongminYoo/docs-trunk-io-ko/administration/github-app-permissions.md

----
-description: >-
+# GitHub App Permissions

 Learn more about which permissions the Trunk GitHub app requests and why Trunk needs them.
----

-# GitHub App Permissions

 ## Actions (Read and write)